 The Sponsor purchased an aggregate of 7,100,000 Private Placement Warrants, which includes the 600,000 Private Placement Warrants purchased by the Sponsor to account for the underwriters' exercise of the over-allotment option, at a price of \$1.00 per warrant, for an aggregate purchase price of \$7,100,000.
 Each Private Placement Warrant is identical to the Public Warrants except as described below.
-There will be no redemption rights or liquidating distributions from the trust account with respect to the Founder Shares, Private Placement Warrants or placement rights, which will expire worthless if the Company does not consummate a Business Combination within 12 months (or up to 15 months or 18 months, as applicable) following the effectiveness of the Public Offering.
-The Company's initial stockholders have agreed to waive their redemption rights with respect to any Founder Shares or Private Placement Warrants (i) in connection with the consummation of a Business Combination, (ii) in connection with a stockholder vote to amend its amended and restated certificate of incorporation to modify the substance or timing of its obligation to allow redemption in connection with the Company's initial Business Combination or certain amendments to its charter prior thereto, to redeem 100% of the Company's Public Shares if the Company does not consummate a Business (or up to 15 months or 18 months, as applicable) following the effectiveness of the Public Offering or with respect to any other provision relating to stockholders' rights or pre-initial Business Combination activity and (iii) if the Company fails to consummate a Business Combination or 18 months, as applicable) following the effectiveness of the Public Offering or if the Company is initial stockholders' rights or pre-initial Business Combination activity and (iii) if the Company fails to consummate a Business Combination or 15 months or 18 months, as applicable).
-However, the Company's initial stockholders' rights or pre-initial Business Combination activity and (i
+There will be no redemption rights or liquidating distributions from the trust account with respect to the Founder Shares, Private Placement Warrants or placement rights, which will expire worthless if the Company does not consummate a Business Combination within 18 months following the effectiveness of the Public Offering.
+The Company's initial stockholders have agreed to waive their redemption rights with respect to any Founder Shares or Private Placement Warrants (i) in connection with the consummation of a Business Combination, (ii) in connection with a stockholder vote to amend its amended and restated certificate of incorporation to modify the substance or timing of its obligation to allow redemption in connection with the Company's initial Business Combination or certain amendments to its charter prior thereto, to redeem 100% of the Company's Public Shares if the Company does not consummate its initial Business Combination within 18 months following the effectiveness of the Public Offering or with respect to any other provision relating to stockholders' rights or pre-initial Business Combination activity and (iii) if the Company fails to consummate a Business Combination within 18 months following the effectiveness of the Public Offering or if the Company liquidates prior to the expiration of the 18-month period.
+However, the Company's initial stockholders will be entitled to redemption rights with respect to any Public Shares held by them if the Company fails to consummate a Business Combination or liquidate within the 18-month period.